 That response is surprising to some, but once you recognize the versatility of the tool, it makes perfect sense.
-A remote collar can be used to gain attention through very subtle tactile cues which makes it ideally suited to dogs that are shy, reserved, anxious, or fearful.
+A remote collar can be used to gain attention through very subtle tactile cues, which makes it ideally suited to dogs that are shy, reserved, anxious, or fearful.
 Dogs that might easily become overwhelmed by other stimuli in the environment can be gently guided to pay better attention to their handler.
 Once attention is gained, the handler can begin to help an anxious dog navigate the world in a more calm and confident way.

 Today's modern remote training collar is a tool that is highly adjustable.
-The levels of stimulation can be dialed in to suit a dog's individual sensitivity and that is a key factor in gaining a successful outcome.
+The levels of stimulation can be dialed in to suit a dog's individual sensitivity, and that is a key factor in gaining a successful outcome.
 The ability to communicate through the sense of touch reduces the possibility of any confrontation through voice, inappropriate body language, or difficult leash handling.
 Once a person learns the proper techniques to use the collar as a communication tool, it is amazing how responsive and trusting even the shyest dog can become.

-1. Introduce collar stimulation in an area with limited distractions.
+Introduce remote collar stimulation in an area with limited distractions.
 The initial goal when collar conditioning is to help the dog understand how to control the sensation.
 It is much easier for a dog to focus and learn any new skill when the mind is not bombarded with all sorts of surrounding stimuli.
 This can be particularly important for a shy dog.

-2. Use high value rewards in the early weeks of training.
-One of the challenges for a shy or fearful dog is learning to pay attention to their owner in situations where other stressful distractions (dogs, strangers, noises, etc.) are in the surroundings.
+Use high-value rewards in the early weeks of training.
+One of the challenges for a shy or fearful dog training is learning to pay attention to their owner in situations where other stressful distractions (dogs, strangers, noises, etc.) are in the surroundings.
 Fearful dogs struggle with relinquishing attention to their owners because they believe they have to keep a watchful eye on everything else in order to stay safe.
-Use the remote collar to increase the dog’s ability to pay attention and pair that with high value treats, praise, and play.
+Use the remote collar to increase the dog’s ability to pay attention and pair that with high-value treats, praise, and play.
 This will reinforce to the dog that they really are safe, allowing you to make decisions for them about how to behave and what to do.
 You want your dog to have faith in your ability to be a safe guide through the otherwise “scary” terrain of new environments.

-5. Keep a calm and confident demeanor.
+Keep a calm and confident demeanor.
 If you’ve ever been in a situation where you felt anxious, you know the relief that goes along with having a confident, capable person step forward and take charge of the situation.
 Learn to be that confident person for your dog.
-If you seem unsure it will travel down the leash, so lead by example.
+If you seem unsure, it will travel down the leash, so lead by example.

 Helping a shy dog gain confidence through training is a very rewarding experience.
-As you go through the process, think of yourself as a physical therapist that is strategically assisting the dog to grow and get better.
+As you go through the process, think of yourself as a physical therapist that is strategically assisting the dog to grow and get better